seek-oss/playroom/.changeset/chilly-comics-accept.md

 'playroom': patch
 ---

-Ensure Playroom processes only its own Vanilla Extract styles
+Ensure Playroom processes only its own styles

 Fixes an issue where consuming projects using [Vanilla Extract] may suffer from double processing of generated styles.